VoxelIndustry/BrokkGUI/README.md

 * [Teabeans](https://github.com/Ourten/TeaBeans) used for the bindings and properties.
 * [Hermod](https://github.com/VoxelIndustry/Hermod) used for the event system.

-To depends on a binding add the following to your gradle build file :
+To depend on a binding add the following to your gradle build file :
 ```gradle
 repositories {
     maven {